TheOsceola - Ta'Niya Latson scores 34, leads FSU to 20th win of season

 Ta'Niya Latson scores 34, leads FSU to 20th win of season

-Florida State continued a hot February, and a win on Thursday that secured a 10th season with 20 or more victories.
+Florida State continued a hot February, and a win on Thursday secured a 10th season in the last 11 years with 20 or more victories.

 Ta'Niya Latson scored 34 points on 14 of 25 shooting as the Seminoles handled Boston College 84-71 on Thursday night at the Donald L. Tucker Center.